 After your abdominoplasty, your incisions will be covered by dressings (bandaging) and you will be wrapped in a surgical tape to provide support and reduce swelling.
-During the surgery, small drains (thin plastic tubing) is placed under the skin, enabling excess blood and fluid to drain away from the site; this reduces swelling, discomfort and the chances of a haematoma forming.
+During the surgery, small drains (thin plastic tubing) is placed under the skin, enabling excess blood and fluid to drain away from the site; this reduces swelling, discomfort and the chances of a hematoma forming.
 These tubes are removed after drainage has stopped.

 Within days of your abdominoplasty surgery, your physiotherapist will be supporting you in getting on your feet and moving around, showing you how to get out of bed to minimise straining of the abdominal muscles and suture site.

-Before leaving hospital, your dressings will be replaced by a customised support garment.
+Before leaving the hospital, your dressings will be replaced by a customised support garment.
 Restrictions after an abdominoplasty include no driving for 2 weeks and no lifting or heavy activities for 8 weeks.

-Due to the hunched-over posture many tummy tuck patients acquire in the days after leaving hospital, Dr David recommends that you book a home massage to relieve sore back muscles after returning home.
+Due to the hunched-over posture, many tummy tuck patients acquire in the days after leaving the hospital, Dr David recommends that you book a home massage to relieve sore back muscles after returning home.
 We can provide you with a list of recommended masseuses that provide home calls specifically for our post-surgery patients.

-Within one to two weeks after your surgery, you will be able to stand up straight, and observe good posture.
+Within one to two weeks after your surgery, you will be able to stand up straight and observe good posture.
 This will help gently re-tone your core muscles, rebuild strength and accentuate your results.

-Most patients require gentle muscle tightening after abdominoplasty surgery, which means you will not be able to lift heavy weights, undertake strenuous activity or normal work outs for 12 weeks.
+Most patients require gentle muscle tightening after abdominoplasty surgery, which means you will not be able to lift heavy weights, undertake a strenuous activity or normal work outs for 12 weeks.
 After this time, you will be able to ease yourself back into a normal level of physical activity.

 How much time should I take off work?

 You should avoid strenuous activity for up to six weeks.
-Depending on your work, you could need to take up to a month off work, although many people return to work, particularly if it involves sedentary activity, after 2 weeks.
+Depending on your work, you would need to take up to a month off work, although many people return to work, particularly if it involves sedentary activity, after 2 weeks.

 Benefits of having an abdominoplasty